0xmozak/mozak-vm/book/README.md

 Install the mdBook through methods in the installation section of the mdBook [guide].

-To build and view the book locally, run
+To build and read the book locally, run

 ```
 mdbook build --open